PHENOMENALITY: (1) *uncanny,* (2) *naturalistic*

 However, Browne has none of the Promethean evil of Zaroff; if anything, he's tormented by the loss of a lady-love.
 He professes no Nazi philosophy, having been mostly a fellow-traveler, though there is a mention of Nietzsche amid his reading-material.
 However, when he does get around to hunting Mike and Katie, it's simply because they're trying to escape him, not because he has the outsize idea of being a Hunter of Men.
 Because SUN lacks any grandiosity to its "bizarre crime," I assign it, and the film, the status of "naturalistic."

-ADDENDUM (9/16): I don't know why I failed to gauge it properly, but the 1932 version of MOST DANGEROUS GAME is without a doubt a "combative adventure."
+ADDENDUM (9/16): I don't know why I failed to gauge it properly, but the 1932 version of MOST DANGEROUS GAME is without a doubt a "combative drama."
 Heck, Rainsford even defeats one of Zaroff's men by breaking his back with a wrestling-hold-- and you don't get much more spectacular than that.